Knowledge Hub

 • How familiar are you with the EU SCCs?
 If you have spent considerable time putting in place EU SCCs, the UK Addendum and EU SCCs may be a viable option.

 This is a complex topic; legal advice from a specialist data protection lawyer on which documentation suits your business is advisable.
-A data protection lawyer can consider your business locations and their data flows and can advise on the most appropriate mechanism to adapt for your purposes.
+A data protection lawyer can consider your business locations and data flows and advise you on the most appropriate mechanism to adopt for your purposes.

-Do I still need to carry out a transfer risk assessment (TRA)?
+Do I still need to carry out a transfer risk assessment?

 Key steps for compliant international data transfers

-Consider the following next steps as a business transferring personal data out of the UK:
+Consider the following steps as a business transferring personal data out of the UK using these appropriate safeguard documents:

 • Adopt an approach aligned with your business operations when implementing an IDTA or UK Addendum to the EU SCCs.